 Adding an Advanced Installer merge module

 Use thetoolbar button or the “Add Advanced Installer MSM” context menu item.
-A special dialog will appear where you can select the Advanced Installer merge modules to be merged into your package.
+A special dialog appears where you can select the Advanced Installer merge modules to be merged into your package.

 Removing a merge module

 Use the Delete key while a merge module is selected.toolbar button, the “Delete” list context menu item or press the

 Use the “Properties” option from the context menu while a merge module is selected.
 The Edit Module Properties dialog appears.